-As a student on academic probation you must return to academic good standing by the end of the semester.
-If you do not, you will be academically dismissed from the University.
+Students on academic probation must return to academic good standing by the end of the semester.
+Students who do not return to good standing will be academically dismissed from the University.

 A student is dismissed from Illinois State University at the end of any semester, except for summer session, if the student’s cumulative grade point average is below a 2.0 for a second or subsequent time.
 Additionally, when the student is dismissed from the University, they are also dismissed from their major.